Memory Sequence Game: Simon Says Brain Training for Kids, Adults & Seniors

 The Memory Sequence Game is a modern, browser-based version of the classic Simon Says pattern game.
 The rules are simple: the colored pads light up one by one, you watch the pattern carefully, and then you tap the colors back in the same order.
 Each round adds one extra step, so the sequence grows longer and more challenging over time.

-Because the game is fast, visual and a little bit addictive, it is an excellent way to train your working memory, focus and attention span without feeling like you are doing “homework”.
+Because the game is fast, visual and a little bit addictive, it is an excellent way to train your working memory, focus and attention span without feeling like you are doing homework.
 Players from the USA, UK, Canada, Australia and all over the world use this free tool as a daily brain warm-up.

 How the Memory Sequence Game Works

 When you click Start Game, the computer randomly selects a color and flashes it on the board.
 You simply tap the same color.
 On the next level, the game replays the original color and adds a new one, and you must repeat both in order.
-Level after level, the chain grows until you finally make a mistake.
+Level after level, the chain grows until you make a mistake.

 - Easy – slower flashes (1.2 seconds per color), ideal for kids and beginners.